Simhadri07/myBookmarkManager/README.md

 - **Frontend:** HTML, CSS, JavaScript

 ## Contributing
 Contributions are welcome!
 Whether you're a developer, designer, or enthusiast, feel free to contribute to the project by forking the repository, making changes, and submitting pull requests.
-Please refer to the [contributing guidelines](CONTRIBUTING.md) for more information.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License.

 ## Get Started
 To start using myBookmarkManager, simply clone the repository and open the `index.html` file in your preferred web browser.
 No server setup required – it's that simple!